Lagrangeli/Lagrangeli.github.io/_pages/about.md

 I am fortunate to be under the guidance of [Dr. Yifan (Evan) Peng](https://www.eee.hku.hk/~evanpeng/#opennewwindow) from the WeLightLab@HKU in the EEE&CS department at HKU and advised by [Kai Zhang](https://www.sigs.tsinghua.edu.cn/zk_en/main.htm) from the Intelligent Transportation Joint Laboratory at Tsinghua University.

 My research interests encompass Computer Vision (3D), Computer Graphics (Rendering), VR/AR/MR, and Holographic Imaging/Display.
-I am excited to share my academic achievements from the year 2022, available on [Google Scholar](https://scholar.google.com/citations?user=r9f4mLMAAAAJ&hl=en).
-Currently, my work focuses on Neural Radiance Fields (NeRFs), AI generation upon Diffusion, and 3D Gaussian representation.
+I am thrilled to share my academic achievements from the year 2022, available on [Google Scholar](https://scholar.google.com/citations?user=r9f4mLMAAAAJ&hl=en).
+Currently, my work focuses on Neural Radiance Fields (NeRFs), AI generation upon Diffusion, and 3D Gaussian representation, with the applications in VR/AR/MR.

 You can access my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
 For more detailed information, refer to the sidebar links, and feel free to contact me if you have any inquiries or interests.